magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-44591-user-gets-error-when-trying-to-place-order-without-captcha-confirmation.md

 ---
-title: "ACSD-44591: Error when order without CAPTCHA confirmation"
+title: "ACSD-44591: Errors when order without CAPTCHA confirmation"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.17,order,CAPTCHA,confirmation,2.4.3,2.4.3-p1,2.4.3-p2,2.4.3-p3,2.4.4
 ---

-The ACSD-44591 patch solves the issue where the user gets an error when trying to place an order without CAPTCHA confirmation.
+The ACSD-44591 patch solves the issue where the user gets errors when trying to place an order without CAPTCHA confirmation.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.17 is installed.
 The patch ID is ACSD-44591.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions